A LEGENDARY TRAIL RUNNING MOUNTAIN JOURNEY

 SUNDAY, OCTOBER 11

-The final day culminates with the iconic Ruco Pichincha summit at 4,696 m, starting from the Teleférico entrance.
-This 18 km out-and-back trail offers ridgeline running, rocky climbs, and epic views of Quito and surrounding volcanoes.
+The final day culminates with the iconic Ruco Pichincha summit at 15695 ft, starting from the Teleférico entrance.
+This 11.2 miles out-and-back trail offers ridgeline running, rocky climbs, and epic views of Quito and surrounding volcanoes.
 The final stretch includes a short scramble to the summit.
 After the descent, lunch in Quito, then transfer to the airport for departure.

 Accommodation: